CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

 And with the above change, the calculation functions are effectively feature-complete to calculate any probability result I could want.

-# so... how much does God hate me?
+# hath god forsaken me?

 After writing out this math & code, I opened up a Python interpreter, loaded in the code, and started running some numbers: